tmatofa/quickstart-eks-cdk-python/README.md

 ## Upgrading your cluster

-Since we are explicit both with the EKS Control Plane version as well as the Managed Node Group AMI version upgrading these is simply incrementing these versions, saving `cluster-bootstrap/cdk.json` and then running a `cdk deploy`.
+Since we are explicit both with the EKS Control Plane version as well as the Managed Node Group AMI version upgrading these is simply incrementing these versions, saving `cluster-bootstrap/cdk.json` and then running a `npx cdk deploy`.

 As per the [EKS Upgrade Instructions](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html) you start by upgrading the control plane, then any required add-on versions and then the worker nodes.

 Upgrade the control plane by changing `eks_version` in  `cluster-bootstrap/cdk.json`.
 You can see what to put there by looking at the [CDK documentation for KubernetesVersion](https://docs.aws.amazon.com/cdk/api/latest/python/aws_cdk.aws_eks/KubernetesVersion.html).
-Then run `cdk deploy` - or let the CodeBuild GitOps provided in `cluster-codebuild` do it for you.
+Then run `npx cdk deploy` - or let the CodeBuild GitOps provided in `cluster-codebuild` do it for you.

 Upgrade the worker nodes by updating `eks_node_ami_version` in  `cluster-bootstrap/cdk.json` with the new version.
 You find the version to type there in the [EKS Documentation](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) as shown here:
 ![](eks_ami_version.PNG)